heydevoss/git-style-guide/README.md

 - *refactor*: A code change that neither fixes a bug nor adds a feature
 - *test*: Adding missing or correcting existing tests

+Besides this, exists `development`, where functional code and merges are put, and `master` that contains a stable version.